Inquilaab (album): Background

 Inquilaab was the first hit album by the Pakistani rock band Junoon, released in 1996.
-It was also the album which marked the beginning of a new genre of Pakistani music that Junoon pioneered - sufi rock, which later on became the genre that Junoon is widely recognized by.
+It was also the album which marked the beginning of a new genre of Pakistani music that Junoon pioneered - sufi rock, which later on became the genre that Junoon is widely known for.
 The track "Saeein" on the album is Junoon's venture into sufi rock.

 The album's only single, "Jazba-e-Junoon" was a huge success all over the country and was the band's first big hit.
-The single topped through the music charts and began Junoon's dominance in the Pakistani music industry.
+The single topped the music charts and began Junoon's dominance in the Pakistani music industry.

 It was the first album in which Junoon developed a nationwide fan following, blending rock guitars and bluesy vocals with eastern elements like the use of tablas (traditional south Asian hand drums), raga-inspired melodies, traditional Pakistani folk music, and Eastern inspired poetry.

 Track listing

 All music written & composed by Salman Ahmad and Sabir Zafar.
 Except for "Dosti" which is written by Kannan Rashid.